W45P85/webshop/README.md

 # DanShop - A Modern E-Commerce Webshop

-**DanShop** is a modern e-commerce Webshop currently under development.
+**DanShop** is a modern e-commerce webshop currently under development.
 We are actively working on it daily to enhance its features and functionality.
 The goal is to provide an intuitive and visually appealing shopping experience.

 ## Live Preview